 Note: Flexibility is necessary, as this position may require occasional weekend and evening work and travel within and outside the Lower Mainland.

 Canuck Place Children’s Hospice hires on the basis of merit and is strongly committed to equality and diversity within its community and to a welcoming and inclusive workplace.
 We especially welcome applications from Indigenous persons, visible minority group members, persons with disabilities, people of all sexual orientations and genders, and others with the skills and knowledge to productively engage with diverse communities.

-Please submit your cover letter and your resume at https://www.canuckplace.org/about-us/careers/.
-This posting will remain open until filled.
+Please submit your cover letter and your resume at https://www.canuckplace.org/about-us/careers/ .
+Please note, this position will remain open until filled.
 We recognize the importance of a diversified workforce, and we encourage First Nations, Inuit and Metis candidates, members of visible minorities and persons with disabilities to apply.

 We thank all applicants for their interest; however, only those candidates who have been short-listed will be contacted.